razi-rais/microservices/workshop/readme.md

 ## Prerequisites
 > Approximate time to complete this task is 20 minutes

-In this training we will use [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run a local Kubernetes cluster.
-We will access this local Kubernetes cluster with the client tool  `kubectl`.

  * Clone the repo:
  ``` git clone  https://github.com/razi-rais/microservices.git && cd microservices/workshop  ```